Indian Spring, Wakulla

 Area around this spring is used for camping and the spring itself is a fine place for swimming.
 Spring run – the stream above the land surface – continues for approximately 1 km and empties in Sally Ward Spring.

 Spring contains a cavern – the part, which is reached by daylight and a cave – where natural light is not seen anymore.

 Diving in this spring has revealed another – very exciting – reality.
-It turns out that below is large, water filled cave system with powerful stream in it.
-Thus far the cave has been surveyed in 3,626 m length – going both upstreams and downstreams from the entrance.
-Cave is up to 30 m deep.
+It turns out that below is a large, water-filled cave system with a powerful stream in it.
+Thus far the cave has been surveyed 3,626 m in length – going both upstream and downstream from the entrance.
+The cave is up to 49 m deep.

-The explored passages of the Wakulla – Leon Sinks cave system are bypassing Indian Spring in a few hundred metres distance.
+The explored passages of the Wakulla Cave system are bypassing Indian Spring in a few hundred meters distance.
 Hydrological research shows that Indian Spring is connected to this cave system.

 - Doron Nof, Nathan Paldor.
 The cave resonator and the Parker Turner cave collapse problem.
 Safety Science 48 (2010).